-If a male factor has been ruled out, the first step for many couples is to enrich the egg production of the woman.
+If a male or sperm-related factor has been ruled out, the first step for many couples is to enrich the egg production.
 This can be done with oral drugs, the most common of which is clomiphene citrate.

 Over-the-counter ovulation predictor kits can help determine when ovulation will occur.
 These kits may help time when an increase in sexual intercourse is approrpiate, or an indication to visit the Center for intrauterine insemination (see below).

-Historically, clomiphene citrate has been the first line therapy for inducing ovulation in women with PCOS and up to 80% of women with PCOS will respond and ovulate.
-Recent data pitting clomiphene citrate against letrozole (see below) in women with PCOS showed that live birth rates were higher in the women who took letrozole.
+Historically, clomiphene citrate has been the first line therapy for inducing ovulation in patients with PCOS and up to 80% of patients with PCOS will respond and ovulate.
+Recent data pitting clomiphene citrate against letrozole (see below) in patients with PCOS showed that live birth rates were higher in the patients who took letrozole.
 The findings of these results suggest that letrozole may be a better first line option.